Kerr-Schild perturbations in higher derivative gravity theories in $D$ dimensions: Unitarity and Consistency Conditions

 must have not any poles which leads to

-where $\gamma$ is entire function which has no zeroes in the complex plane.
-This provides two important results: first, the theory does not have additional degrees of freedom other than massless spin-$2$ graviton, thereby avoiding ghost like instabilities; second, the graviton propagator is enhanced by exponential factor, which leads to improved behaviour at high momenta, leading to improved convergence in loop integrals.
+where $\gamma$ is an entire function that has no zeros in the complex plane.
+This provides two important results: first, the theory does not have additional degrees of freedom other than a massless spin-$2$ graviton, thereby avoiding ghost like instabilities; second, the graviton propagator is enhanced by an exponential factor, which leads to improved behavior at high momenta, leading to improved convergence in loop integrals.
 We now consider an explicit example by choosing at least one of the analytic form factors to be non-vanishing: ${\cal F}_{1}={\cal F}_{2}=0, {\cal F}_{3}\neq 0$ \footnote{Let us note that we write the form factor ${\cal F}_{3}$ in analytic form by rearranging entire function $\gamma (\bar\square)$. }

 which leads the following second order action